UniStuttgart-VISUS/power-overwhelming/docs/HARDWARE.md

        > **Warning**
        > Double check whether the diagram shows the socket or the cable before cutting any cable!
 You can identify this by matching the shapes (squared or rounded) of the headers or receptacles shown with the heads you want to cut.

+       > **Warning**
+       > The 8-pin connectors are frequently realised as a 6-pin connector and a 2-pin connector.
+Make sure that you arranged these correctly before cutting any cable!

         For a 6-pin connector, there are three 12 V cables on pins 1, 2 and 3 and two ground cables on pins 4 and 6.
 The 12 V pins should be on opposite side of the clamp that holds the connector in place.

         For an 8-pin connector, there are three 12 V cables on pins 1, 2 and 3 and three ground cables on pins 5, 7 and 8.
 The ground pins should be on the side of the clamp that holds the connector in place.